 Motion to Prevent Certain Prosecution Testimony

 Before trial begins, an effective Los Angeles murder defense attorney may file motions “in limine.”
 These motions involve a request for the judge to prevent the prosecutor from using evidence that is not allowed under the evidence code.
 Motions in limine are similar to the oral objections that you may hear at trial (for example: “Objection!
 Speculation!”).
 However, motions in limine filed before or during trial explain why the evidence should not be presented in the first place, and they usually involve a higher level of depth and research that is then presented to the judge.
 An example of a successful motion in limine might be a motion asking the judge to prevent the prosecutor from letting the fingerprint expert testify that he personally believes the defendant is lying.

 Motion to Dismiss an Improper Charge

 Prosecutors frequently file an array of charges against a suspected murderer in order to “make something stick.”
 The prosecutor usually thinks that he or she should simply accuse the defendant of all possible crimes that may have been committed (instead of simply charging the defendant with the crimes that the evidence supports).
 Motions to dismiss improper or unsupported charges can come at nearly any stage of the criminal proceeding.
 Successful dismissal of certain charges can drastically reduce the possible penalties that an accused person may face.
 They may also effectively force a prosecutor to offer a better plea deal.

 At Spolin Law P.C., our Los Angeles murder defense lawyers will file these and other motions when applicable.
-Call our criminal defense law firm for a review of your case to determine which, if any, legal motions are appropriate in your defense.
+Call our criminal defense law firm for a review of your case to determine which, if any, legal motions are appropriate for your defense.

 Innocent people are accused of crimes every day in this country.
 This includes murder charges.
 If a prosecutor is unwilling to dismiss or reduce charges, fighting to win at trial may be the best approach.
 Winning at trial can include a number of actions: